-Company suspended after Cuba plane crash
+Cuba plane crash claims 111th victim

-Cuba plane crash: Mexico suspends Aerolíneas Damojh
+Cuba plane crash: Grettel Landrove becomes 111th victim

+The death toll of Cuba's deadliest air disaster in 30 years has risen to 111 after one of the survivors died of her injuries on Monday evening.

-Mexico's civil air authority has suspended a Mexican company's operations following a plane crash in which 110 people died.
+The news comes on the same day that Mexico's civil air authority suspended the operations of a company that owned the plane involved in the crash.

-Officials said in a statement on Monday that Aerolíneas Damojh is under "extraordinary verification".
+Officials said in a statement that Aerolíneas Damojh was under "extraordinary verification".

-The charter company owned the aircraft that crashed on Friday.
-It had leased it to Cuban state airlines Cubana de Aviación.
+The charter company had leased the aeroplane in question to Cuban state airlines Cubana de Aviación.

-Last Friday's crash near Havana airport killed 110 people on board.
-It was Cuba's deadliest air disaster in 30 years.
+Speaking to the BBC outside the hospital, Ms Landrove's mother, Amparo Font, described her daughter as a fighter.
+But her death was announced shortly afterwards.

+Ms Landrove was one of three initial survivors of Friday's crash.
+The other two - Mailen Diaz, 19, and Emiley Sanchez, 39 - remain in a critical condition, according to reports.

 The plane was reportedly built in 1979.
+One former pilot said it had dropped off radar once, while another alleged that maintenance was poor.

-The General Directorate of Civil Aviation (DGAC) statement, in Spanish, says the authority will seek information to help the crash investigation, and about whether the Mexican company continues to follow regulations.
+The Mexican General Directorate of Civil Aviation (DGAC) statement, in Spanish, says the authority will seek information to help the crash investigation, and about whether the Mexican company continues to follow regulations.

 It says Aerolíneas Damojh was subject to previous investigations: in 2010, due to a crash in Puerto Vallarta, and in 2013 following a complaint from an airline pilot.